ASK DAN: Business Travel, Sweat Marks, Staying Tucked

 A: Man, I had no idea when I wrote this post that I would get regular questions about it for the next two and a half years.
 Turns out lots of guys have a hard time keeping their shirts tucked-in.
 I did find some waistband grip tape by the meter here, but you can usually find it at fabric stores or tailor supply shops.
 You can also ask your local tailor, he’ll probably know, and he’ll likely be the one sewing it into your trousers.
 You may also want to make sure your shirts are large enough in the hips – if the shirt is tight around the hips/seat, it will have a tendency to “ride up” rather than remaining in place… Cheers mate.

 Thanks, as always, for reading.
 Have a style question?
-Hit us on the AoS Contact Form.
+Hit me.

 Yours in style,